james-gould/azure-keyvault-emulator/README.md

 `.NET Aspire` has the ability to create emulated, easily referenced resources in development environments - sadly Key Vault is not one of those.
 To work with Key Vault in a dev-env you need to have a deployed, real world instance of the resource in an active Azure Subscription; this emulator removes that requirement.

-The emulator does **not** connect to or update an existing Azure KeyVault resource in a real-world Azure Subscription.
+The emulator does **not** connect to or update an existing Azure KeyVault, it simply mimics the API (with identical functionality) allowing you to build applications without needing to host a real KeyVault resource.

 # Usage